Legal aspects of ritual slaughter: Scope of regulations

 The kosher food industry has challenged regulations as an infringement on religious freedom.

 Secular governments also have sought to restrict ritual slaughter not intended for food consumption.
 In the US, the most prominent such case is Church of Lukumi Babalu Aye v.
 City of Hialeah.
 In this case, the Supreme Court of the United States ruled unconstitutional a local Florida ban on Santería ritual animal sacrifice.

 The issue is complicated by allegations of antisemitism and xenophobia.

 Lastly, recent debate in Switzerland has been contentious, in part, because of comparisons by a prominent activist between kosher slaughter and the methods used by Nazis in concentration camps.
-The metaphor was borrowed from the vegetarian and Nobel Prize laureate Isaac Bashevis Singer who said "I am not a vegetarian for my own health, but for the health of the chickens" and has one of his fictional characters say, "every day is Treblinka for the animals."
+The metaphor was borrowed from the vegetarian and Nobel Prize laureate Isaac Bashevis Singer who said "I am not a vegetarian for my own health, but for the health of the chickens" and has one of his fictional characters say, "In relation to [animals], all people are Nazis; for the animals it is an eternal Treblinka."